amandaghassaei/gpu-io/README.md

 Check out the [Examples page](https://apps.amandaghassaei.com/gpu-io/examples/) to really understand how gpu-io works and how to easily create touch interactions in your application.
 Source code for all examples can be found in the [examples/](https://github.com/amandaghassaei/gpu-io/tree/main/examples) folder.

-Please let me know if you have something that you would like to add to the Examples page!
+Please let me know if you have something that you would like to add to the examples page!

 ## Installation

 ### Install via npm

-`npm install github:amandaghassaei/gpu-io`
+`npm install gpu-io`

 And import into your project: